greatstrength/tiferet/Readme.md

 ## Building an App
 ### Domain Models

-Domain models are crucial in software architecture by translating business concepts and rules into concrete data structures, providing a structured representation of the domain's knowledge.
+When building an app to effectively capture real-world processes in software, Domain models are crucial for translating business concepts and rules into concrete data structures, providing a structured representation of the domain's knowledge.
 Domain models help in understanding, discussing, and refining the domain language and logic, ensuring that the software reflects the real-world processes or entities it aims to represent.

 #### Entities